 If one qualifies for a National Interest Exception due to an urgent need for return travel to the USA from India, however, one is not having a valid visa, one can demand a hurried appointment for visa regeneration via this link.
-One is required to explain why he/she qualify for an NIE and on what grounds.
+One is required to explain why he/she qualifies for an NIE and on what grounds.

-My Parents are not eligible for NIE, what other options do they have to travel to USA?
+My Parents are not eligible for NIE, what other options do they have to travel to the USA?

 If one is denied National Interest Exemption(NIE), and it is an emergency to travel to the USA then indirect routes can be the option.
 In recent months many people from India and Europe have travelled to the USA via 3rd country routes.

 As per the presidential proclamation, anyone who is/was in the restricted country in the last 14 days is not allowed to enter the USA.
 However, people in restricted countries have found their way to the USA.
-When someone stays for 14 nights in a 3rd country(which is not restricted) for 14 nights and then travel to the USA then is called 3rd country indirect travel :).
+When someone stays for 14 nights in a 3rd country(which is not restricted) for 14 nights and then travels to the USA then is called 3rd country indirect travel :).

 By staying in 3rd country (Not restricted by the USA) for 14 nights, you are not going to breach any law.
 It is the legitimate way of travelling to the final destination which is being used by many nationalities.
-There are many people who have already reached the USA from the 3rd country on B1/B2 visa
+There are many people who have already reached the USA from a 3rd country on a B1/B2 visa

 What are the 3rd country routes options that people are using to travel to the USA?

-Also read – Best Indirect routes from India to Canada
+Also, read – Best Indirect routes from India to Canada